Welcome to a new series on NerdyBookGirl in which we will take a look at some of the best niches to consider placing your self-published book.

 In order to experience success in self-help publishing, it’s better if you genuinely care about helping others.

-Simply put, the depth and quality of help you offer is likely to reflect your commitment to making a genuine difference in your reader’s lives.
+Simply put, the depth and quality of help you offer are likely to reflect your commitment to making a genuine difference in your reader’s lives.

 The quality of your help determines the quality of your book, which in turn lead to your reviews and sales figures, which of course end up determining the almighty revenue figure for any given project.